 For most businesses, the problem with ensuring optimal interchange is that it’s confusing, and your processor has no incentive to assist you.
-However, if you’re a CardFellow client, interchange optimization is included as part of your free statement audits.
+However, if you’re a CardFellow client, we include interchange optimization as part of your statement audits.

 Not a CardFellow client yet?
 Fill out a business profile to get started.

 Every business benefits from optimal interchange, but some industries are more likely to see downgrades or have opportunities to lower target interchange.
 Business to business (B2B) companies, businesses that sell to the government, and any business that processes “card-not-present” transactions (such as ecommerce websites and those that key in card information) are particularly likely to have downgrades that you can correct to lower costs.